 ~ ~ ~

-It was no doubt this complacency that held them all rigid for a moment when they heard the house elf’s fearful words to Harry, no one moving a muscle until their leader spoke, told them to run.
+It was this complacency that held them all rigid for a moment when they heard the house elf’s fearful words to Harry, no one moving a muscle until their leader spoke, told them to run.

 And run they did.

 “Split up.”
-Was shouted by someone over the clatter of feet, and they scattered, sprinting away from their pursuers along corridors only to gather and pause at corners, catching their breath for a moment before someone signaled the all clear and they continued, slowly cutting down into smaller groups that might be excused wandering the corridors after dinner.
+Was shouted by someone over the clatter of feet, and they scattered, sprinting away from their pursuers along corridors only to gather and pause at corners, catching their breath for a moment before someone signalled the all clear and they continued, slowly cutting down into smaller groups that might be excused wandering the corridors after dinner.
 Getting away from the room as fast as they could, trying to think where to hide.

 Buffy rounded a corner followed by a couple of Gryffindors and Anthony who had all been making their way with her towards their dormitories and came face to face with Hermione, leading a similar group.

 “They’re behind me.”
-Buffy whispered just as Hermione warned her to “Go back”
+Buffy whispered just as Hermione warned her to, “Go back”